-Is it possible to get an organization-specific Open Badge Passport?
+Is it possible to get an organisation-specific Open Badge Passport?

-We will offer organization-specific Open Badge Passports in the near future as a part of the Open Badge Passport for their organisation.
+Yes.
+Open Badge Factory’s Enterprise customers have the possibility to purchase a dedicated instance of Open Badge Passport for their organisation.
 They will for example receive their own login page and the service will be personified according to the organisation’s brand.
-This makes it possible for companies or large organizations to build Open Badge Passport communities for their own employees, clients and stakeholders.
+This makes it possible for companies or large organisations to build Open Badge Passport communities for their own employees, clients and stakeholders.

 Who is responsible of Open Badge Passport?